Professor Sarah Maddison

 - Dr Ashley Barnwell

-- Dr Kat Ellinghaus
+- Dr Lou Bennett

 - Professor Karen Farquharson

 Karen Farquharson is Professor of Sociology and Head of the School of Social and Political Sciences at The University of Melbourne.
 Her research explores the sociology of racism, migration, media and sport from a critical race theory perspective.
-Recent research projects include: Participation versus performance: Managing (dis)ability, gender and cultural diversity in junior sport, the AuSud Media Project, and the Koorie Energy Efficiency Project (KEEP).
+Recent research projects include: Participation versus performance: Managing (dis)ability, gender and cultural diversity in junior sport, the AuSud Media Project, and the Koorie Energy Efficiency Project (KEEP) (5.4Mb pdf).
 Her most recent books are the co-edited collections Australian Media and the Politics of Belonging (2018) and Relating Worlds of Racism: Dehumanisation, Belonging, and the Normativity of European Whiteness (2018).

 - Professor Kirsty Gover

-- Associate Professor Chris Healy
+- Assoc.
+Professor Chris Healy

-Chris Healy teaches Cultural Studies at The University of Melbourne.
+Chris Healy teaches Cultural Studies at the University of Melbourne.
 He has worked at the University of Technology, Sydney, and held visiting fellowships at the Humanities Research Centre, ANU, the Centre for Cultural Studies, University of California, Santa Cruz and was a long-time External Academic Advisor in the Department of Cultural Studies, Lingnan University, Hong Kong.
 His research work on social memory has considered relationships between Indigenous history and settler-colonialism in Australia, and some of the predicaments of postcolonial culture more generally.
 His first efforts in this field appeared in the UK-based journal, Oral History (1991) with latter essays in Postcolonial Studies (1999), Oxford Companion to Aboriginal Art and Culture (2000), Body Trade: captivity, cannibalism and colonialism in the Pacific (2001), Culture in Australia: policies, publics and programs (2001), ACH: The Journal of the History of Culture in Australia (2007).
 That period of work culminated in his 2008 monograph, Forgetting Aborigines, UNSW Press.

 - Julia Hurst